As part of the Cloud Infrastructure and Applications team here at Vuzion. I’ve previously blogged about real life use cases for Azure storage.

 In this blog, I want to cover more about Azure storage, particularly around security, replication and access, and starting with replication and protecting your data inside an Azure storage account.

-There are four types of replication you can choose from when setting up an Azure storage account.
+There are 4 types of replication you can choose from when setting up an Azure storage account.

 So, in this blog we’ve looked at replication, and in a previous blog (Looking at Azure Storage – by Will Jones) looked at use cases.
 We’ll now consider how to access the data, to either read or write to.

 Azure Cloud Storage was one of the first services to come online in Azure and is a PaaS service, really orientated at being accessed programmatically by an application.